-Professor Schols serves on several scientific editorial boards and is a member of the Health Council of the Netherlands.
+Professor Schols serves in several scientific editorial boards and is a member of the Health Council of the Netherlands.

 Nathalie M. Delzenne

-Nathalie M. Delzenne is Professor at the Université Catholique de Louvain.
-She is a lecturer in nutrition and biochemistry and is the leader of the research group in experimental nutrition at the Louvain Drug Research Institute.
+Nathalie Delzenne is Professor at the Université catholique de Louvain.
+She is a lecturer in Nutrition and Biochemistry and is the leader of the research group in Experimental Nutrition at the Louvain Drug Research Institute.
 She is a Member of several international scientific committees (Member of the Council of the Nutrition Society as European representative, Member of the Scientific Board of the European Academy of Nutritional Science, Member of different working groups at the International Life Science Institute- Europe, Member of the International Scientific Association for the study of Prebiotics and Probiotics, and Member of the Scientific Council for several international food industries).

 Dr Gerard Mullin is an Associate Professor in the Department of Medicine as well as Director of Integrative Gastroenterology Nutrition Services at The Johns Hopkins Hospital, Baltimore, USA.